Area of Study: Paralegal Studies

 Degree/Certificate: Associate of Applied Business degree in Paralegal Studies

 The Paralegal Studies program at Cuyahoga Community College (Tri-C) educates students to serve as paralegal professionals and work independently in the legal field under the supervision of attorneys.
-Students receive a general legal education with coursework in civil procedure, basic legal research and writing, computer assisted legal research, and various paralegal specialty areas.
+Students receive a general legal education with coursework in civil procedure, legal research and writing, computer assisted legal research, and various paralegal specialty areas.

 Graduates are prepared for careers in business, industry or non-profit corporations that interface with the legal system.
 Typical employers include law firms, insurance companies, local, state and federal government, title companies, banks and corporations.